Timothy Duff, STM, MA Cert. RCHL- ERD and BCC

 At sixteen-years-old, Marianne excelled academically, was the editor of her high school newspaper, and had just been inducted into the National Honor Society.
 Everything crashed around her when she experienced depression.
 Later, she was also diagnosed with bipolar disorder but denied it because of its stigma.
 Finally, she accepted her diagnosis and was treated for it.
 She was able to come “off the roller coaster” and live a normal life.

 Marianne wants to combat the stigma that surrounds the disease.
 She has done this by reaching out to friends and cousins with the illness, encouraging them not to be ashamed and to seek medical assistance.
-She has written a Catholic novel about a teenage girl who has bipolar disorder, Promises to Theresa.
-It is currently in production and will be released later this year.
+She has written a Catholic novel about a teenage girl who has bipolar disorder, Promises to Theresa, which was recently released and is available on Amazon.
 Marianne wishes, through fiction, to offer a sympathetic portrait of a family’ s struggle to cope with mental illness with courage and faith in God.
 She is a journalist who would like to publicize the work of the Guild of St. Benedict Joseph Labre to help the mentally ill and overcome the stigma.
 She especially likes the fact that it is a spiritual apostolate with 40-hour adorers.
 Marianne has found the strength to cope with her illness by her faith in Jesus and love for the Blessed Sacrament.
 She is a daily communicant and is an active member of her parish, serving on several committees and is a Rosarian.
 Marianne is also a consecrated member of the international Marian Apostolic Movement of Schoenstatt.

 She studied psychology in college and has read books on the topic such as cognitive therapy, codependence, and Carl Jung’s work, but has not had formal training in psychological methods.
 However, she is living proof of how good psychiatric care and the love and support of family and friends can help many mentally ill people to live a good life and contribute to society.
 She has been married to her supportive husband, Cabbar, a professional photographer, and media artist, for thirty-three years.